AbigailMcbride8683524/mils/README.md

 Updated dependencies to latest versions - update 6 Optimized algorithm for better efficiency - v2.9.3 Updated styling and themes - build 460
+Updated README with new instructions - update 13